Psychology Student Wins National Research Award

-Junior Kelly Markowski recently won a prestigious research award to allow her to work on her honors research project at Bradley this summer.
+Junior Kelly Markowski received a prestigious research award to allow her to work on her honors research project over summer 2013.
 The Psi Chi/CUR Summer Research Grant, sponsored by Psi Chi, the International Honor Society in Psychology, and the Council of Undergraduate Research (CUR), awards Markowski a stipend of $3,500 to complete her research during the summer months.
 The application process involves submitting a proposal describing the research methods and theory of the proposed project.
 Kelly developed her proposal in the psychology department’s Honors Research course (PSY 400) taught by Dr. Tony Hermann.
 Only two Psi Chi/CUR research grants are awarded each year in this national competition.

 Kelly describes her honors research as testing: